pocketconfidant/oqapi-docs/docs/Getting-started.md

 > Request access by writitng us about your use-case via [https://pocketconfidant.com/oqapi/](https://pocketconfidant.com/oqapi/)

--   You have an application exposed to Internet able to make POST request to a third-party APIs
+-   You have an application exposed to Internet which is able to make POST request to a third-party APIs
 -   Your application works with conversational data
 -   You have obtained the valid API Subscription Key `oqapi-subscription-key` and API Application ID `oqapi-app-id` to access OQAPI.